 In this paper, I investigate Kant’s development of a new form of perfection for the possibility of critical metaphysics.
 Contrary to the notion of quantitative perfection developed by his dogmatic rationalist predecessors (esp.
 Leibniz, Wolff, and Baumgarten), Kant – I argue – refines the principle of perfection by distinguishing a second notion of it within his transcendental method: namely, a teleological or qualitative perfection.
 After clarifying the function of the principle of perfection within critical philosophy proper and delineating its two forms, I turn to reconstruct puzzles that possibly motivated Kant’s thinking.
 One has to do with how we form judgments of the moral best – both in cases of action and in cases of moral valuation.
 The other has to do with how we judge ends in nature as obtaining partially or completely.
 I conclude with thoughts as to what we can make of this form of perfection today.

-“Husserl’s Theory of Basic Values: A Case Study from Blood Meridian,” as part of the Phenomenology and Literature: New Readings in Husserl Conference of the
+“Husserl’s Theory of Basic Values: A Case Study from Blood Meridian,” as part of the Phenomenology and Literature: New Readings in Husserl Conference.

 Organized by the German Departments of Brown University and Johns Hopkins – May 5-6, Brown University